You can use layers in ProtoPie just like you do in other design tools. Vector layers like rectangles or ovals can be added, moved, and resized freely.

 If a font used in ProtoPie Studio is missing on the running device, a “missing font” alert will pop up.
 Alternative fonts can be selected to replace the missing font.

-An input layer is a layer that you can use for entering text using a native keyboard on smart devices or a physical keyboard.
+An input layer is used to enter single-line or multi-line text via a native keyboard on smart devices or a physical keyboard.

 You can have a placeholder in your input layer.
-The color for the placeholder can be different from the color of the text typed in the input layer.
+The place holder color can be different from the color of the text typed in the input layer.

-On iOS, the keyboard theme can be set to dark or light.
+On iOS/iPadOS, the keyboard theme can be set to dark or light.

 iOS Background Blur Layer